Amanuel085/wireframing/README.md

 By focusing on layout and navigation early, wireframes help identify usability issues before they become costly.
 **Example:** A wireframe showing a cluttered booking form can be revised for clarity before it reaches the design or development stage.

-Wireframing is not just a design tool—it’s a strategic asset in building intuitive, scalable, and user-centered software.
+Wireframing is not just a design tool, it’s a strategic asset in building intuitive, scalable, and user-centered software.